rudranarayan-01/Docker/readme.md

 - docker exec -it CONT_ID/bin/sh

 In some container bash is replaced as sh, so to use the terminal inside a container we can use this command also.

+## DOCKER and VIRTUAL MACHINE

+                Application Layer ---- >>> OS kernel ---->>> Hardware

+DOCKER -> Only virtualise application layer by using OS kernel VM -> Virtualise OS kernel and Application layer